CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: Background and Motivation

 \subsection{Motivations of \name}

-Automated decisive error recognition in MAS has primarily followed two directions: LLM-as-a-judge approaches~\citep{zheng2023judging,zhang2025agent} and fine-tuning specialized LLMs~\citep{cemri2025multi}.
+Automated decisive error recognition in MAS has primarily followed two directions: LLM as a judge and fine-tuning specialized LLMs.
 Both exhibit fundamental limitations in accuracy, generality, and efficiency.

-\paragraph{Limitations of Existing Advances.} LLM-as-a-judge methods were initially designed to rate the quality of LLM outputs, achieving up to 80\% agreement with human preferences~\citep{zheng2023judging}. \citet{zhang2025agent} extended this paradigm to MAS error attribution, introducing three variants: (i) \textit{all-at-once}, which provides the full error log to the LLM and asks it to identify the responsible agent and error step; (ii) \textit{step-by-step}, which incrementally reveals the trajectory and checks errors at each step; and (iii) \textit{binary search}, which recursively partitions the log to localize the error.
-However, as MAS becomes more complex, which elongates the failure trajectory, these methods lose diagnostic precision (Figure~\ref{fig:token_dist}): on the \textsc{Who\&When} dataset~\citep{zhang2025agent}, Qwen-2.5-7B achieves only 3.5\% step-level accuracy, far below practical deployment requirements.
+\paragraph{Limitations of Existing Advances.} LLM-as-a-judge methods were initially designed to rate the quality of LLM outputs, achieving up to 80\% agreement with human preferences~\citep{zheng2023judging}. \citet{zhang2025agent} extended this paradigm to MAS error attribution, introducing three variants: (i) \textit{all-at-once}, which provides the full error log to the LLM and asks it to identify the error step; (ii) \textit{step-by-step}, which incrementally reveals the trajectory and checks errors at each step; and (iii) \textit{binary search}, which recursively partitions the log to localize the error.
+However, as MAS becomes more complex, which elongates the failure trajectory, these methods lose diagnostic precision (Figure~\ref{fig:token_dist}): on the \textsc{Who\&When} dataset~\citep{zhang2025agent}, Qwen-2.5-7B achieves only 3.5\% step-level accuracy.